This article has links to products and services we love, which we may make commission from.

 I was elated to see my home country gain so much attention through the North Coast 500 advertisement however not everyone is.

-Many locals feel that the infrastructure around the Highlands is not set up for this number of family cars, sports cars and campervans.
+Many locals feel that the infrastructure around the Highlands is not set up for this number of family cars, sports cars, and campervans.

-They said that there is a greater need for facilities.
-So please be cautious that you are using the roads that locals use every day, treat nature with respect and use the flipping loos on your coffee stops.
+So please be cautious that the roads are used by locals too, treat nature respectfully, and use the flipping loos during your coffee stops.

 Scotland operates on a ‘leave no trace’ policy.
 Please respect that.
-Take everything with you, including fruit skin which takes time to decompose.

 Motorhomes and campervans should dispose of waste at one of the designated campsites on the NC500.
 Read more here.